confluentinc/ksql/docs-md/concepts/stream-processing.md

 result of the inner `SELECT` feeds into the outer declared collection.
 You don't need to declare a schema when deriving a new collection, because ksqlDB infers the column names and types from the inner `SELECT` statement.
-The `ROWKEY` of the row remains the same, unless the query includes either a `PARTITION BY` or `GROUP BY` clause.
-The value of the `ROWTIME` column sets the timestamp of the record written to {{ site.ak }}.
+The key columns of the row remains the same, unless the query includes either a `PARTITION BY` or `GROUP BY` clause.
+The value of the `ROWTIME` column sets the timestamp of the record written to {{ site.ak }}, unless overridden by specifying a different column in the WITH clause.
 The value of system columns can not be set in the `SELECT`.

 Here are a few examples of deriving between the different collection types.